vircadia/vircadia-docs-sphinx/docs/source/explore/get-started/vr-controls.rst

 Use these controls on your VR controllers so that you can enjoy your experience in High Fidelity to the fullest.

-.. note:: If you want to jump and fly in VR, you must enable it under Settings > Controls > VR Movement.
+.. note:: If you want to jump, fly, or strafe (walk sideways) in VR, you must enable it under Settings > Controls > VR Movement.

 .. raw:: html